ESTIA-Roboticadour/BluePoint/README.md

 ### 🔧 Qt Creator Projects (Plugins & Libraries)

+- `FrameViewer`: Widget to display an image.
+Display as large as possible on a customisable background, keeping the aspect ratio.
+- `NavigationWidgets`: Widgets for navigation.
+Navigation is done through a tree of nodes.
 - `ParametersCustomWidgets`: Builds dynamic UI widgets to control various parameter types (numbers, booleans, strings...).
+- `TogglePanel`: A widget for an openable and closeable panel.
+Ideal for sidebar menus.

   👉 **Required to be compiled**, as it provides headers, `.lib` and `.dll` files used by other projects.

 A helper script is provided to **prepare and install these libraries** correctly (see `Setup section`).